Welcome to Kallipr, formerly known as mIoT

 The Solution

-The Captis Solar was the chosen solution for the challenges the rail operator faced, with the unit providing a multiple sensor interface capable of connecting to ambient temperature and rail track temperature sensors at the same time.
+The Captis Solar was the chosen solution for the challenges Aurizon faced, with the unit providing a multiple sensor interface capable of connecting to ambient temperature and rail track temperature sensors at the same time.
 The NB-IoT cellular technology also enabled data to be transmitted from remote locations easily and reliably, while the IP68 rated enclosure could withstand extreme temperatures and weather conditions.

-By providing localised zone speed restrictions in affected areas only, in place of blanket network restrictions, the rail operator reduced their delayed minutes by 14,900, saving them upward of $25 million in just 5 months.
+By providing localised zone speed restrictions in affected areas only in place of blanket network restrictions, the rail operator reduced their delayed minutes by 14,900, which, when multiplied across their entire network, could save close to $25 million in operating costs.

 After seeing such success, the rail operator is scaling their rail temperature monitoring and deploying Captis Recharge across their full network.